The Current State

 The system continuously learns.

 When a team discovers a high-performing workflow, Proxon extracts the underlying pattern, tests it in similar contexts, and propagates it across the organization.
-Your best AI users become the template for everyone else — automatically, without requiring documentation, coordination, or human intervention.
+Your best AI users become the template for everyone else, automatically, without requiring documentation, coordination, or human intervention.

 Accountability, cost intelligence, and compliance become part of the system.

-Ownership Every AI system has a purpose, an owner, a history, and someone accountable when it breaks.
+Every AI system has a purpose, an owner, a history, and someone accountable when it breaks.
+Every workflow has a budget, a return profile, and a path toward cheaper or higher-performing execution.
+Every data flow can be mapped, governed, audited, and standardized into safer patterns.

 A system of record for how work gets done with AI.

-Instead of scattered tools and experiments, companies get a coherent AI organization: structured, measurable, and continuously improving.
+Instead of scattered tools and experiments, companies get a coherent AI organization: structured, measurable, governed, and continuously improving.

-Proxon doesn't make agents smarter.
+Proxon does not make agents smarter.